QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

     ```
     - requires a preemptive scheduler (i.e., one that will interrupt a thread via a timer, in order to run a different thread, from time to time).
 - evaluating spin locks
-    - spin locks don’t pro- vide any fairness guarantees.
-Indeed, a thread spinning may spin forever, under contention.
-Spin locks are not fair and may lead to starvation.
+    - spin locks don’t provide any fairness guarantees.
+    - Indeed, a thread spinning may spin forever, under contention.
+    - Spin locks are not fair and may lead to starvation.
     - performance
         - wasteful on single CPU, the thread holding the lock is pre-empted within a critical section.
-The scheduler might then run every other thread (imagine there are N − 1 others), each of which tries to ac- quire the lock.
+The scheduler might then run every other thread (imagine there are N − 1 others), each of which tries to acquire the lock.
         - works reasonably well on multi-CPU, Thread A on CPU 1 and Thread B on CPU 2, both contending for a lock.
 If Thread A (CPU 1) grabs the lock, and then Thread B tries to, B will spin (on CPU 2)
 - compare and swap
 ```